samira-sites/samira-sites/README.md

 # Hi, I'm Samira 👋

 Nine years ago, I left the Philippines to work as a domestic helper in Kuwait.
-While working full-time, I earned a UK Level 4 Diploma in Information Technology — and now I design and build full-stack websites for small businesses, startups, and personal brands.
+While working full-time, I earned a UK Diploma in Information Technology — and now I design and build full-stack websites for small businesses, startups, and personal brands.

 I show up, I follow through, and I treat every project like it's mine — because I know exactly what it takes to earn something real.